Examples below on

 mirror must go through its unique daily path to reflect sunlight to a stationary

 tower throughout each day.
 The field would thus consist of

 low-cost mass-produced mirror assemblies which would be driven and controlled by

 one or more central driver(s).
-The figure below shows mirrors that
+The adjacent figure shows a close-up of

-individually reflect sun light at the target by coupling them together with
+three coupled heliostats that individually reflect sun light at the target.

 Further, focusing sunlight on the